petmakris/okimotus-monitor/Readme.md

 - Check window is large enough for content
 - Restart application if dropdowns disappear

-### Port Selection Issues

-**Symptoms:** Expected ports not showing in selection dialog

-**Solutions:**
-- Check device is properly connected
-- Try different USB port
-- Verify drivers installed (Windows)
-- Use `monitor --list-ports` to see all devices
-- Some ports filtered out if description is "n/a"

-### Large Font Display Issues

-**Symptoms:** Text cut off or overlapping

-**Solutions:**
-- Increase window size in config
-- Use smaller format strings
-- Reduce field label length
-- Adjust column widths programmatically

 ### Configuration Errors

 **Symptoms:** `Failed to load configuration`